 Curriculum links: Computing (data representation, algorithms), PSHE/RSE (online safety, ethics), Science (classification, data analysis).

-Suitable for: KS2 through to KS4.
-Hyett Education's AI and Machine Learning workshop covers ages 7-16, making AI concepts accessible without requiring prior coding experience.
+Suitable for: Hyett Education's AI and Machine Learning workshop covers Years 4-11 (ages 8-16, KS2-KS4), making AI concepts accessible without requiring prior coding experience.

 5. Cybersecurity Workshops

-Cybersecurity workshops cover online safety, data protection, cryptography, and digital forensics.
+Cybersecurity workshops for schools cover online safety, data protection, cryptography, and digital forensics.
 Students learn to create and crack codes, understand how passwords are compromised, explore network security concepts, and investigate simulated cyber incidents.

 Curriculum links: Computing (networks, security, data), PSHE/RSE (online safety, digital citizenship), Mathematics (cryptography, logic).

-Suitable for: KS2 through to KS3.
-Content is differentiated to cover age-appropriate topics, from password safety and phishing awareness at primary level to network security and encryption at secondary.
+Suitable for: Hyett Education's cybersecurity workshop covers Years 4-9 (ages 8-14, KS2-KS3).
+Content is differentiated from password safety and phishing awareness at primary level to network security and encryption at secondary.

 6. Engineering and Circuits Workshops

 Engineering workshops focus on physical construction, electrical circuits, and mechanical systems.
-Students build working circuits, explore conductors and insulators, wire components in series and parallel, and apply their understanding to practical challenges.
+Students build working circuits, explore conductors and insulators, and apply their understanding to practical challenges.
+Simple series circuits support statutory Year 4 and Year 6 content; parallel circuits and generation are optional extension work.

 Early years and KS1 engineering workshops focus on structures, mechanisms, and simple machines, using construction challenges to develop problem-solving and teamwork.
-KS2 workshops typically introduce electrical circuits, directly supporting the Year 4 and Year 6 science curriculum.
+The electricity workshop covers Years 2-6: Year 2 conductivity is enrichment, while its simple-series work supports statutory Year 4 and Year 6 science.

 Curriculum links: Science (electricity, forces, materials), DT (mechanisms, structures, electrical systems), Mathematics (measurement).